SeiunSky0131/VE477/Project3/README.md

 ### At Last
 VE477 Project is really an assignment that is tough but enlightening.
 I have to admit that most of the hard problem is written by Leo and he is really curious about the Image processing and AI.
 I have tried my best to searching and fetching the essence of the papers.
-Hope the project can be meaningful for future study.
+Hope the project can be meaningful to future study.